Hydrodynamics of ultralight complex scalar field dark matter and its impact on the growth of structure: Formalism: complex scalar field

 \subsection{The U(1) charge and the Eckart frame}

 To fix the 4-velocity of a cosmic fluid, one typically has two choices: the Landau-Lifshitz frame \cite{1959flme.book.....L} and the Eckart frame \cite{1940PhRv...58..919E}.
 In the Landau-Lifshitz frame, the energy flux is required to vanish, $q^\mu = 0$, so that the 4-velocity must be an eigenvector of the stress-energy tensor, i.e., $T^{\mu}_{~\nu}\,u^\nu=\rho\,u^\mu$.
-However, this choice is not possible with the stress-energy tensor of the complex SFDM in \cref{eq.2.1-7}.
+However, solving for the eigenvalues of the stress-energy tensor in \cref{eq.2.1-7} yields extremely complicated expressions that are impractical to work with algebraically.
 Therefore, we adopt the Eckart frame for the complex SFDM, which is related to the transport of particles, as discussed below.

 For a complex scalar field described by \cref{eq.2.1-1}, the difference between its number of particles and its number of antiparticles is conserved.
 This is the Noether charge associated with the U(1) symmetry of the Lagrangian.
 To be precise, the Noether 4-current is defined as